Skip to content

 id_attr_map

 Specify whether to map uid/gid based on the object name, the object uuid, or based on the rfc2307 schema extension attributes synchronized from an on-prem Active Directory instance.
-Mapping by name or by rfc2307 is recommeneded.
-By name mapping is the default.
+Mapping by name or by rfc2307 is recommended.

 rfc2307_group_fallback_map